Beyond Spectral Clustering: Probabilistic Cuts for Differentiable Graph Partitioning: Conclusion

-The main takeaway from~\Cref{eq:zerogap} is that the AM-GM gap can be reduced by pushing the active entries towards a common value.
-That is particularly true for the case where $\alpha_i\in\lrcb{0,1}$ and validates the claim made by~\cite{prcut} about the tightness of their PRCut upper-bound in the deterministic setting.
+The main takeaway from~\Cref{eq:zerogap} is that the AM-GM gap can be reduced by pushing the active entries towards a common non-zero value.
+That is particularly true for the case where $\alpha_i\in\lrcb{0,1}$ and validates the claim that PRCut~\citep{prcut} bound is tight in the deterministic setting.